-1.110 The relatively high amount of growth (around 15,700 homes) that will result from Policies SP2, H1 and H3, which set out the spatial strategy and distribution of housing growth for Winchester District will increase demand for healthcare facilities.
-However, by directing much of the growth to the larger settlements and planned for strategic sites (most notably at Winchester Town and within the South Hampshire Urban Areas), it should be easier to provide access to existing or new healthcare facilities.
-The scale of development at larger sites is likely to support new service provision, which would benefit existing as well as new residents.
-The plan allows for some limited level of growth at the Intermediate Rural Settlements where there is likely to be a need for residents to travel longer distances to access more substantial and specialist healthcare facilities.
-These locations, are however more likely to provide good access to the countryside, which can benefit health.
-The development principles included under Policy SP2 are expected to help address issues relating to overburdening of services and facilities, given the requirement for development to provide for any additional capacity needed in a timely manner.

-1.111 Public health could be adversely affected by sources of pollution, such as noise pollution within the noise contour associated with Southampton Airport.
+1.59 The relatively high level of total growth (around 15,115homes) that will result from Policies SP2, H1 and H3 which set out the spatial strategy and distribution of housing growth for Winchester District could put pressure on existing healthcare facilities.
+However, by directing much of the growth to the larger settlements and planned for strategic sites (most notably at Winchester Town and within the South Hampshire Urban Areas) the number of residents who would lack good access to healthcare facilities should be relatively limited.
+The scale of development at larger sites is also likely to support new service provision which would benefit existing as well as new residents.
+The plan allows for some limited level of growth at the Intermediate Rural Settlements where there is likely to be good access to countryside (which can benefit health) but there is likely to be a need for residents to travel longer distances to access more substantial and specialist healthcare facilities.
+The development principles included under Policy SP2 are expected to help address issues relating to overburdening of services and facilities given the requirement for development to provide for any additional capacity needed in a timely manner.
+Impacts on public health will also be influenced by sources of pollution, such as noise pollution within the noise contour associated with Southampton Airport.
 The development plan has not included any allocations within this area which extends into the western part of the District.
 There is potential for road and rail noise to affect some of the sites proposed for allocation, particularly those within Winchester Town.
 Within Winchester Town new allocations also have the potential to be adversely affected by air pollution given the declaration of the AQMA within the town centre.
-Parts of site allocations W7 and W8 are covered by this area.
+Parts of site allocations W6, W7 and W8 and the potential access points for W3 and W11 are covered by this area.

-1.112 The draft Local Plan includes a number of policies that are likely to directly support improvements in public health.
-This includes Policy T1, sets out that new development should be designed to minimise the need for car travel and in line with the concept of a 15 minute neighbourhood.
-This approach is expected to provide residents with nearby access to a range of services and facilities, including those important for health and wellbeing.
-The design of new development in Winchester District is required by Policy D1 to be of a high quality, to create inclusive new places where green infrastructure is incorporated, and where walking and cycling are promoted through permeable designs, which is likely to further support active travel as well as providing residents with safe areas for recreation.
+1.60 The draft Local Plan includes a number of policies which are likely to directly support improvements in public health.
+This includes Policy T1 which sets out support for the design of new development to minimise the need for car travel and the introduction of the concept of a 20-minute neighbourhood.
+This approach is expected to provide residents with nearby access to a range of services and facilities, including those which will be important for health and wellbeing.
+The design of new development in Winchester District is required by Policy D1 to be of a high guality to create inclusive new places where green infrastructure is incorporated and walking and cycling are promoted through permeable designs, which is likely to further support active travel as well as providing residents with safe areas for recreation.
 This approach is also expected to help limit the potential for social isolation in Winchester District.
-Through Policy D7, new developments are required to address pollution so as to avoid unacceptable impacts on health or quality of life.
+Through Policy D7 new developments are required to address pollution concerns as to avoid unacceptable impacts on health or quality of life.
 The requirement for space for recreation in the District is further addressed through Policies NE3, NE4, NE10 and NE11.
 These policies set out the approach for the protection and enhancement of existing open space and other elements of green infrastructure and the delivery of new provisions of this type and built recreation facilities.

-1.113 Overall, a cumulative mixed significant positive and minor negative effect is expected in relation to IIA objective 4: health and wellbeing.
+1.61 Overall, a cumulative mixed significant positive and minor negative effect is expected in relation to IIA objective 4: health and wellbeing.